 Van Buuren is a wonderful place to grab a bite and a drink, and is located outside the Old Cathedral in Maastricht.

 For restaurant information and and location, please visit their website – Van Buuren Maastricht

 For city information – Maastricht, Netherlands | Love at First Sight.

 Have you ever lifted a bag of Stroopwafes?
 They are quite heavy, and all I could think when I grabbed a bag was, “This heaviness is going in me- whatever- it’s happening!”
 They do not look heavy, but there is a nice caramel layer in-between the waffles.
 They are meant to be put on a hot cup of coffee or tea, then the heat melts the caramel.

 Stroopwafels can be found in any store throughout Netherlands, including small convenience stores.
 In the U.S. you can find them in specialty stores like World Market or European grocery shops.

 Last Breakfast and an Interview on the News

 Now on to the food, this well plated breakfast on a simple wood board was served to me at my hotel, Stadsherberg de Poshoorn.
-I loved how everything was separated, compartmentalized and presented.
-It was a simple breakfast of breads, spreads, yoghurt, granola and charcuterie but looked very rustic posh.
+I loved how everything was separated, compartmentalized, and presented.
+It was a simple breakfast of breads, spreads, yoghurt, granola, and charcuterie.

 🌎 Thank you for visiting my website and NEVER STOP EXPLORING!